 Some of the most popular plugins that provide security for WordPress sites are:

 - Jetpack: This plugin is simple to install and offers comprehensive WordPress website security.
 Its features include real-time backup creation, spam protection, brute-force protection, and malware scans.

-- iThemes Security: You can add an extra layer of protection to your website in seconds by installing this plugin. iTheme Security Site Templates enables you to set the correct security settings for your ecommerce website in no time.
+- Solid Security Pro: You can add an extra layer of protection to your website in seconds by installing this plugin.
+Solid Security Site Templates enable you to set the correct security settings for your ecommerce website in no time.
 You can monitor suspicious activities, scan for vulnerable plugins and themes to apply updates, block bots, reduce spam, and much more.

 - Wordfence Security: This plugin includes a WordPress firewall, security scanner, and login security.
 It’s also user friendly.

 All plans include free SSL certificates, daily backups, and Solid Security Pro

 Now, let’s take a look at the steps you can take to secure your WordPress website.

 1. Keep themes and plugins updated

 Keeping your WordPress themes and plugins updated should always be number one on your WordPress security checklist.
 By doing so, you are actively protecting your website.
 Besides compatibility issues, older versions of WordPress themes and plugins can have dangerous security flaws that endanger your website.

 2. Make sure you’re running the latest WordPress version